openaps/openomni/README.md

 # OpenOmni

-Documentation on the [wiki](https://github.com/openaps/openomni/wiki) bundled with a C and python library for decoding omnipod communications.
+Documentation and 2 programs for decoding omnipod communications for RTLSDR and RFCAT devices.

 [Join the Slack channel](https://omniaps.slack.com/) to discuss this work.

+All the found messages can be found in the documentation on the [wiki](https://github.com/openaps/openomni/wiki)

 ## Current Status

 We have figured out the [RF modulation](https://github.com/openaps/openomni/wiki/RF-Modulation) and [packet/message encoding](https://github.com/openaps/openomni/wiki).
-We are now working on decoding meaning of the bytes in the body for each of the [Message Types](https://github.com/openaps/openomni/wiki/Message-Types).
+We are now working on decoding the meaning of the bytes in the body for each of the [Message Types](https://github.com/openaps/openomni/wiki/Message-Types).

+Device drivers for [Rileylink](https://getrileylink.org/) are currently being developped with use of this documentation:
+1. [Rileylink branch Omnikit](https://github.com/ps2/rileylink_ios/tree/omnikit) for using the pump with [Loop](https://github.com/LoopKit/Loop)
+2. [RileylinkAAPS branch dev_omnikit](https://github.com/ktomy/RileyLinkAAPS) for using the pump with [AndoidAPS](https://github.com/MilosKozak/AndroidAPS)

 ## Areas to focus on